lesliel2935/github-tutorial/README.md

 |-----|-----|
 |git init|initialize git
 |rm -rf .git|Uninitialize git
-|git add .|will not add delted or renamed files
+|git add .|will not add deleted or renamed files
-|git add --all| Add all previouse changes
+|git add --all| Add all previous changes
-|git commit -m "message"|Helpfull message of
+|git commit -m "message"|To commit a file with a helpful message
 |git remote -v|Makes connection to GitHub|
 |git push -u origin master|Pushed command to GitHub|
 |git status|Shows changes that need to be made|